Unconditionally Loved Us

 “Then a despised Samaritan came along, and when he saw the man, he felt compassion for him.
 Luke 10:33 NLT

-Christians that are driven by hurt and anger to fight only add to the hurt and anger of the world.
+Christians who are driven by hurt and anger to fight only add to the hurt and anger of the world.
 Without a compassionate servant’s heart, you are more likely to do more damage than help and heal.

-If 2020 hasn’t taught you compassion, than you aren’t listening.
-It’s hard to help and hold others up when you can barely stand on your own, but the Good Samaritan helped where he could, he wasn’t called to do it all.
+If 2020 hasn’t taught you compassion, then you aren’t listening.
+It’s hard to help and hold others up when you can barely stand on your own, but the Good Samaritan helped where he could; he wasn’t called to do it all.
 Compassion calls you to do what you can, which is often significantly more than the world will do for others.
 For many, compassion is simply setting aside our personal struggles long enough to learn about the struggles of others around us.
 We have all been called to compassion and to pray, and both require more outward reflection than inward conflict.

 • Exodus Moment